2014 Gaza War: Infrastructure

-On 23 July, twelve human rights organizations in Israel released a letter to Israeli government warning that "Gaza Strip's civilian infrastructure is collapsing".
+On 23 July, twelve human rights organizations in Israel released a letter to the Israeli government warning that "Gaza Strip's civilian infrastructure is collapsing".
 They wrote that "due to Israel's ongoing control over significant aspects of life in Gaza, Israel has a legal obligation to ensure that the humanitarian needs of the people of Gaza are met and that they have access to adequate supplies of water and electricity."
 They note that many water and electricity systems were damaged during the conflict, which has led to a "pending humanitarian and environmental catastrophe".
 The Sydney Morning Herald reported that "almost every piece of critical infrastructure, from electricity to water to sewage, has been seriously compromised by either direct hits from Israeli air strikes and shelling or collateral damage."

 Between five and eight of the 10 power lines that bring electricity from Israel were disabled, at least three by Hamas rocket fire.
 On 29 July, Israel was reported to bomb Gaza's only power plant, which was estimated to take a year to repair.
 Amnesty International said the crippling of the power station amounted to "collective punishment of Palestinians".
 Human Rights Watch has stated that "[d]amaging or destroying a power plant, even if it also served a military purpose, would be an unlawful disproportionate attack under the laws of war".
 Israel immediately denied damaging the power plant, stating there was "no indication that [IDF] were involved in the strike ...
 The area surrounding the plant was also not struck in recent days."
 Contradicting initial reports that it would take a year to repair, the power plant resumed operation on 27 October.